nawab312/AWS/AWS_DATABASES/AWS_ElasticCache/Notes.md

 We will use the **Cache-Aside** Pattern because:
 - The application will first check the cache for product details.
-- If data is not in the cache, it will fetch from RDS, update ElastiCache, and return thImplement Data Sharding if dataset size is large.e data to the user.
+- If the data is not found in the cache, it will be retrieved from RDS, stored in ElastiCache, and then returned to the user.
+Implement data sharding if the dataset is large.
 - If data is in the cache, it is returned immediately, reducing database queries.

 **Step 3: Handling Cache Invalidation**